-&lt;sup>d Transit system mileage is measured in directional route-miles.
-A directional route-mile is the mileage in each direction over which public transportation vehicles travel while in revenue service.
-Directional route-miles are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
+d Transit system length is measured in directional route-kilometers.
+Directional route-kilometers is the distance in each direction over which public transportation vehicles travel while in revenue service.
+Directional route-kilometers are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
+Beginning in 2002, directional route-kilometers data for the commuter and light rail modes include purchased transportation.
+The 2002 data has been revised to include purchased transportation data.

 e These are estimated sums of all domestic waterways which include rivers, bays, channels, and the inner route of the Southeast Alaskan Islands, but does not include the Great Lakes or deep ocean traffic.
-The Waterborne Commerce Statistics Center monitored 12,612 miles as commercially significant inland shallow-draft waterways in 2001.
+The Waterborne Commerce Statistics Center monitored 20,297 kilometers as commercially significant inland shallow-draft waterways in 2001.

-f Includes trunk and gathering lines for crude-oil pipeline.
+&lt;sup>1 Includes trunk and gathering lines for crude-oil pipeline.

 &lt;sup>9 Excludes service pipelines.
 Data not adjusted to common diameter equivalent.
-Mileage as of the end of each year.
+Kilometers as of the end of each year.
 Includes gathering, transmission, and distribution mains.
 Prior to 1990 data also include field lines.
-See table 1-10 for a more detailed breakout of oil and gas pipeline mileage.
-In the past, mileage data reported in Gas Facts was taken from the American Gas Association's member survey, the Uniform Statistical Report, supplemented with estimates for companies that did not participate.
-For 2002 and revised data back to 1990, Gas Facts mileage data is now based on information reported to the U.S. Department of Transportation on Form 7100.
+See table 1-10 for a more detailed breakout of oil and gas pipeline kilometers.
+Length data reported in Gas Facts prior to 1990 was taken from the American Gas Association's member survey, the Uniform Statistical Report, supplemented with estimates for companies that did not participate.
+Gas Facts length data is now based on information reported to the U.S. Department of Transportation on Form 7100.